Skip to content

 Stu's Kitchen offers bulk pricing for client gifting at three tiers:

-• 10-24 kits per order: Tier 1, with savings against retail.
+• 10 to 24 kits per order: Tier 1, with savings against retail.

 • 100+ kits per order: Tier 3, custom pricing, co-branded label option, dedicated fulfillment.